 5.2.2.8.1 General

-The LE Wake-up frame is a multipurpose frame containing an RZ Time header IE as described in 5.2.4.10.
+The LE Wake-up frame is a multipurpose frame containing an CSL Wake-up Time Header IE as described in 5.2.4.10.

 The frame format is shown in Figure 48m.

 The MHR for a wake-up frame shall contain the Frame Control field, the Sequence Number field, the Destination PAN ID, and the Destination Address field as shown in Figure 48m.